AkkarinForest/Haskell-Workshop/README.md

 ```

 and press enter when prompted.
-Verify that it worked by typing `ghci`.
+Verify that it worked by typing `ghci -package extra`.
 You should see:

 ```
 $ ghci -package extra